Cooperly/v2flags/README.md

 *Don't forget to adjust -Xms and -Xmx to your server configuration, along with java path and server.jar if applicable*

 **Do not allocate more than 32GB on stability flags, G1GC will start to struggle.
-Performance flags may go as high as they need but not lower than 12GB.
-Using more than 20GB is generally over-overkill 99.99% of the time unless your in a heavily modded environment**
+Performance flags may go as high as they need, Using more than 16GB is generally over-overkill 99.99% of the time unless your in a heavily modded environment**

 *(according to documentation, untested)*

-# Explanation
+## Explanation

 ***Please try not to rely on these explanations, do your own research as I don't know how to explain things due to my anxiety***
 <br>